workos/go-example-applications/go-directory-sync-example/README.md

    Navigate to `localhost:3042` in your web browser.
 You should see a "Users" button.
 If you click this link, you should see your users list.

-   You can stop the local server for now by entering `CTRL + c` on the command line.
+   You can stop the local server for now by entering `CTRL + c` on the command-line.

 ## Need help?